corygraddy/Codex-NT/VFader/README.md

 Enable Debug Log parameter and save a preset to capture detailed state information in the JSON file.

 ## Version History

+### Build 44 (October 2025)
+- Added **Pot Control** parameter to enable/disable pot input
+- When Pot Control is Off, all three pots are disabled
+- GUI updated: dotted lines only appear when Pot Control is On
+- Only the solid line under selected fader shows when pots are disabled
+- Prevents accidental fader changes from pot movement
+- Removed debug logging feature

 ### Build 43 (October 2025)
 - Added 8 CV outputs with fader mapping